 For local or more complex setups, continue reading.

 We use some tools as part of our development workflow which you'll need to install into your host environment:

 - Nix to provide a reproducible development environment.

 - Direnv to load that environment automatically in your shell.

 Ready to contribute?
 Here's how to set up the project for local development.

 - Fork the Copier repo on GitHub.

 git clone firstname.lastname@example.org:my-user/copier.git cd copier

-Use poetry to setup a development environment
+Use Direnv to set up a development environment:

 Create a branch for local development: